GorujoCY/FMSADP/README.md

 - BSD you can try with the linux compatibility or otherwise same with MacOS, run from source

 # Running from source
-0. Install python at https://www.python.org/ or your respective package manager (eg. for winget and windows, open windows terminal and run: `winget install Python.Python.3.14`).
-On windows **make sure you tick the `PATH` tickbox** for `python` command to work anywhere
+0. Install python at https://www.python.org/ or your respective app store or package manager (eg. for winget and windows, open windows terminal and run: `winget install Python.Python.3.14`).
+On windows **make sure you tick the `PATH` tickbox** for `python` command to work anywhere if using the exe installer
 1. Open your console/terminal (on Linux/Windows it can be done with right click with the exception of Windows 10) Run either `pip install adbutils[apk]` or `pip install -r requirements.txt` on the same directory as the program
 2. run the program on the same terminal with `python main-offline-run_this_from_source.py`